srl-labs/wsl-containerlab/README.md

 ### Windows 10

 >[!TIP]
-> Newer versions of Windows 10 allow to use `wsl --install`  just like with Windows 11.
+> Newer versions of Windows 10 allow usage of `wsl --install`, just like with Windows 11.

 **Instructions are from ['Manual installation steps for older versions of WSL'.](https://learn.microsoft.com/en-us/windows/wsl/install-manual)**